 What’s Your Goal

-Had a person on facebook ask the other day about investing.
+I had a person on Facebook ask the other day about investing.
 That’s it, not investing in stocks or investing in real estate, it was just investing.
 So naturally, everyone posted anything that came to mind from 401K, to IRA to Life Insurance to Real Estate.
 As the cheshire cat would say, “if you don’t know where you’re going, anywhere will do.”
 Before diving into real estate investing you should consider your ultimate goal.
-There’s really two main options in real estate investing, doing it for passive income or “active” income.
+There are really two main options in real estate investing, doing it for passive income or “active” income.

 One of the best parts of real estate is that you can rent it out.
 The property value typically grows (over long periods of time) and you receive and income (they call these income properties).
 Depending on your cash you buy properties (professional investors call them units) and rent them out.
 You can grow that over time and it’s a great wealth builder.
 Many newer investors don’t realize they are getting into property management when they decide to the DIY route on the investment side of things.
 We recommend you hire a property manager.